Time-Limited Toeplitz Operators on Abelian Groups: Applications in Information Theory and Subspace Approximation: Preliminaries

 Similar to what holds in the standard CT and DT signal processing contexts, it is not difficult to show that the Fourier transform on $\setG$ also takes convolution to multiplication.
-That is, for any $x,y\in L_2(\setG)$,
+That is,